dianna-ai/dianna-exploration/example_data/model_generation/LeafSnap/README.md

 ## Leafsnap model generation

-This scripts in this folder show how to generate a convolutional neural network with PyTorch to predict the species from the picture of a leaf in the LeafSnap dataset.
+Thе scripts in this folder show how to generate a convolutional neural network with PyTorch to predict the species from the picture of a leaf in the LeafSnap dataset.

 The notebooks in this folder are organized as follows: